GULibrarySandbox/advanced-data-wrangle-old/content/0-setup.md

 {% include card.md header="Download & install software" text=text %}

 -----

-## Download the data
+#### About the data

-You can wrangle three datasets in this workshop, all obtained from Queensland Government's open data portal [data.qld.gov.au](data.qld.gov.au).
+We will wrangle three datasets in this workshop, all obtained from Queensland Government's open data portal [data.qld.gov.au](data.qld.gov.au).

 The QLD Traffic Accident open dataset presents 17 years of traffic accidents, their location, type of accident, level of injury, and other features, with over 300,000 observations.
 The data used in this workshop is a smaller four-year subset and has had changes made for training purposes.